JotaGreen/keytap/design_specs.md

 - Don’t use React or other libraries that require a build process.
 - Use Web Audio API for precise audio timing and playback
 - Use Canvas for rendering the staff, notes, and animations
-- Add the Eruda library to facilitate debugging..
+- Add the Eruda library to facilitate debugging.
 - Client-side only implementation (no server required)
 - Files should be completely loaded/buffered before gameplay begins to avoid delays or synchronization issues
 - Use audioContext.currentTime as the source of truth for timing animations